Question: "What is Christian hedonism?"

 In Hebrews 11, Moses is said to have refused “the passing pleasures of sin,” choosing instead “the reproach of Christ” (verses 24-25).
 Why?
 “He looked to the reward” (verse 26).
 Moses, therefore, was a true Christian hedonist.
 He sought the eternal reward that only God can give, spurning this world’s counterfeit—and temporary—pleasures.
 In so doing, Moses achieved the most fulfilling happiness.
 And God was glorified.

 Piper summarizes Christian hedonism this way: “God is most glorified in us when we are most satisfied in him.”
-This statement is biblical, and Christian hedonism, as taught by John Piper, is a scripturally sound philosophy.
+This statement, so far as it goes, is biblical, and Christian hedonism, as taught by John Piper, has much to commend it.
+As with any teaching, interpretation, or philosophical template, we should carefully compare what the author is saying with the Word of God itself.